thrasher-corp/gocryptotrader/docs/WS_TRADE_UPDATES.md

 # Websocket trade events

 GoCryptoTrader unifies trading and order-updating events by composing an order.Detail object.

-This is the full list of order.Detail fields that exchange implementations should populate on streamed trade events.
+This is the full list of order.Detail fields that exchange implementations should populate on streamed trade/order-update events.
+As exchanges provide different APIs, not all fields are mandatory.

-Every once in a while an exchange changes its API.
-This list is a guide for developers to keep GCT reporting unified across exchanges.

-Some fields are mandatory and are expected from all exchange implementations.

-Some fields are optional as not all exchanges report them.

 ```
 | order.Detail field   | Description                                                       | Condition                                               | Presence  |